 The dogs featured in the background visible on larger screens are residents we are looking after while we find new families for them.

-Today’s background features Honey on the left, and Nancy on the right, who need to be homed together.
+Today’s background features Roly on the left, and Emily on the right, click their names for more info.

 New feature for easy sharing

 Now all the faces needing homes are together on one page, each optimised for sharing on social media.